zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Isaac, then, is making his decision about where he and Sydney should go on their honeymoon by looking at the exchange rates.
 H e says, “We want our dollars to go as far as they can,” meaning we want to get as much for our money as possible.
 Sydney is not very happy when she lear ns this.
 She says, “You mean you want to pick our honeymoon destination acc ording to the currency market.”

-Sydney is saying that Isaac wants to “pick” (pick),  or select, the honeymoon location based on the currency market – the price o f different currencies.
+Sydney is saying that Isaac wants to “pick” (pick),  or select, the honeymoon location based on the currency market – the price of different currencies.
 A “market” is usually a word we use to describe the s ystem or the mechanism for people to buy and sell things.
 So, the “currency ma rket” would be buying and selling of currencies, of different kinds of money.
 Isaac says, “I’m just saying that we should take advantage of falling currencies or o nes that have depreciated significantly.”

 For a currency to “fall” means that it has become l ess expensive or less valuable.
 “Falling” here refers to decreasing – becoming smal ler or lower.
 We could talk about the stock market falling.
 That would mean tha t the price of stocks was going down.
 Isaac thinks that they should select th eir honeymoon location based on the state of the currency in that country.
 He al so mentions “depreciated currencies.”
 The verb “to depreciate” (depreciate) means to lessen in value or worth, to be worth less money – at least that’s wha t Isaac means here.